-Primary blogger for Unprison is Bruce Reilly, a member of Direct Action for Rights & Equality since the inception of its Behind the Walls prison committee in 1999.
+Primary blogger for Unprison is Bruce Reilly, a member of Direct Action for Rights & Equality (Providence, RI) since the inception of its Behind the Walls prison committee in 1999.
 Bruce was a jailhouse lawyer for 12 years inside, and is a steering committee member of the Formerly Incarcerated and Convicted People’s Movement.
-His poetry, screenwriting, and PIC commentary has appeared in numerous places over the years, and now he attends Tulane Law School.
-He is also a member of Voice of the Ex-Offender.
+His poetry, screenwriting, and PIC commentary has appeared in numerous places over the years.
+He graduated Tulane University Law School in 2014, and is one of the few people in AMerica who has the direct experiences of prison, community organizing, systemic policy analysis, and a legal education.
+He is a board member of Voice of the Ex-Offender (New Orleans, LA).

 “Before I even went to prison, I had done a terrible and irrevocable thing and had to figure out what to do next.
 Rather than dive into drugs and suppress my emotions, rather than kill myself, I committed to helping people in any way I could.
 During prison, and after prison, I found many opportunities to assist- particularly those who may be ill equipped to deal with the law.
 Some are clearly innocent, and/or suffering from addiction or mental illness, have learning disabilities, or speak English as a second language.
 For some people, if it weren’t me helping, it would be nobody.
 If there’s anything I can do on others’ behalf, I feel an obligation to give everything I’ve got.”

-Bruce Reilly is a co-founder of Transcending Through Education Foundation, a scholarship program; serves on the board of Louisiana Chapter of National Lawyers Guild, and advisory board of Prison Policy Initiative.
+Bruce Reilly is an artist who seeks to find the cultural ground to stoke thought and activism, including plays he has written and directed.
+Bruce also is a co-founder of Transcending Through Education Foundation, a scholarship program started with two other formerly incarcerated men who went on to earn law degrees.
+He serves on the board of Louisiana Chapter of National Lawyers Guild, and advisory board of Prison Policy Initiative.
 He has been a lead member of groups that reformed policies in housing, employment, voting, prison conditions and drug sentencing.